jykim74/jykim74/README.md

 - 👋 Hi, I’m jykim74 and I am korean.
 - 👀 I’m interested in PKI programs and have worked these area.
 - 🌱 I’m currently developing PKI programs in private time and I am working in company too.
-- 💞️ I’m looking to upgrade these PKI programs .
+- 💞️ I’m looking to upgrade these PKI programs.
+Currently, my company is not affiliated with the PKI program.
 - 📫 I hope to work with company or people to need these PKI programs.
 - If you want to contact, mail me My mail is jykim74@gmail.com
 - You can download some of programs in https://jykim74.tistory.com/category/Software